davidajuan/david-juan-blog/recommendations.markdown

 #### Product & startups

+- [The Power of Moments](https://www.amazon.com/Power-Moments-Customers-Connection-Extraordinary/dp/1501147765) — Chip Heath & Dan Heath — How to design onboarding, milestones, and rituals that reinforce culture and retention.
 - [Inspired](https://www.amazon.com/Inspired-Create-Products-Customers-Love/dp/1119387507) — Marty Cagan — How to structure product discovery so engineering builds the right things with minimal waste.
 - [The Lean Startup](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898) — Eric Ries — Experimentation and validated learning to de-risk new features and product lines.
 - [Customer Data Platforms](https://www.amazon.com/Customer-Data-Platforms-People-Transform/dp/1119554990) — Martin Kihn & Christopher O'Hara — Tactical overview of CDPs and how to organize data to enable product and growth experiments.
 - [SEO for Growth](https://www.amazon.com/SEO-Growth-Integrated-Search-Marketing/dp/1118961602) — John Jantsch & Phil Singleton — Bridges product, engineering, and marketing with measurable acquisition levers engineering can instrument and drive.

-#### Engineering & operations

-- [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/1942788290) — Gene Kim, Kevin Behr & George Spafford — A narrative that frames flow, bottlenecks, and the operational practices engineering leaders must correct to achieve reliability and speed.

 #### Personal productivity & craft